killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 (Carrying the length with us is a convention in Rust.)

 But what about a more complicated function?
-Let's image we want to replace some characters in a string.
+Let's imagine we want to replace some characters in a string.
 Do we always need to copy it over with the characters swapped out?
 Or can we be clever and return some pointer to the original string if there was no replacement needed?
 Indeed, in Rust we can!
 This is what `Cow` is all about.